cvarier/2D-Elliptic-Mesh-Generator/README.md

 The program allows one to choose from six different boundary types: rectangular, Gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
 One can then specify the coordinates of the mesh domain (<b><i>warning: the domain must be perfectly square</i></b>).
 Finally, one can choose to add refinements to the mesh, such as <b>orthogonality</b> adjustment and <b>stretching functions</b>.
-The program will then generate an initial course mesh and iteratively refine it to produce a <b>smooth mesh</b> with the given parameters and refinement options.
+The program will then generate an initial coarse mesh and iteratively refine it to produce a <b>smooth mesh</b> with the given parameters and refinement options.

 A distinct feature of the elliptic mesh solver is that it <b>corrects overlapping and misplaced grid lines</b> very well.
 A detailed analysis of the quality of the resulting will also be provided.